clive-jpg/officetime-slack-bot/README.md

 Both Socket Mode and AWS Lambda versions are included—check the files to see what’s needed for each.

+README in Progress - More setup details soon!

 ![OfficeTime Bot Screenshot](assets/officetimebot.png)

+ Example output of the `/officetime` command.
+> The bot shows local times across key office locations using emojis and timezone-aware formatting.
+> The response is sent as an ephemeral message (visible only to the user who triggered the command).

 ---